Review by Emilio

 Now, the way I read is very remarkable in the sense that I rarely, if ever use a formal spread.
 I draw the cards where they feel they should be, but this deck has inspired me to create some very interesting personal spreads based on elven dances, that have proven to work extremely well.
 However, even without them, this deck is remarkable in its accuracy and insight; it provides conventional answers to conventional questions, and meaningful answers to meaningful questions.
 Oftentimes it even shows a significant background influence that was not keyed in upon - or even known to the client.
 While some of the images can be rather grotesque to clients of delicate sensibilities (I remember someone in a tarot group I went to said the Five of Swords looked like something out of a horror film), I still stand by it as a safe choice when conducting business readings.
 The beauty and sometimes-comic scenes in others offset the very few bloody images, for instance in that same group previously mentioned, someone commented that the character in the Knight of Chalices looked like a blonde Ozzy Osbourne.
 The back of the cards is a beautifully symmetric arrangement of knot work style stone carving that is very hypnotic to look at.

 All together, I can say with confidence that this deck was well worth the money I spent on it and would be a great addition to any tarot collector, or reader's library of decks.
 It is truly a deck that an elf would use.

 Emilio has been reading since the age of 9, when he would

 first see words or images "pop" out of the cards, and

 through studying and reading the tarot for over 6 years,

 has developed a strong relationship with tarot decks

 of all kinds.

-See card images from the Tarot of the Elves
+See sample card images from the Tarot of the Elves

 Contribute to Aeclectic: Write a review · Add your deck · Send us card images